-Ticket valid for the visit of the Eastern Hill, the area of the Zeus temple and the Greek-Roman distric
+Ticket valid for visiting the Eastern Hill, the area of the Temple of Zeus and the Graeco-Roman area.

 Cashier closes thirty minutes before the site closure.

-Reserved tickets must be picked up showing the confirmation voucher at the bookshop placed at Piazzale Hardcastle.
+Reserved tickets must be picked up showing the confirmation voucher at the bookshop located at the rest stop on Piazzale Hardcastle.

 Only full ticket

 Once a confirmation code has been assigned to the reservation we can refund the cost of unused tickets minus a service fee (reservation fee and online booking fee) up to 1 business day before the visit.
 No refund is possible for a cancellation less than 24 hours before the visit, and for no-shows.

 PLEASE NOTE: Immediately after submitting an order, you will receive two emails.
 The first email contains your order summary (this one you receive immediately after placing your order), the second email confirms your successful payment (one business day after placing the order).
 In order to receive these two emails, please make sure that you enter your email address correctly and check that antispam or antivirus filters do not block emails from our [email protected] address.
 Users of AOL, Comcast and Sbcglobal.net need to pay special attention to this, please.
 Vouchers will also be available, one business day after the request, at your dashboard.

 IMPORTANT NOTE: The time you select on the order form is your preferred time.
 The museum or attraction will automatically confirm the closest available time, which can be anytime during opening hours on the selected date, if your preferred time is no longer available.